LarissaTredoux/rpi-temp-sensor-project/README.md

 ### Using an existing Telegram bot
 Bots can be used in private chats or in groups.
+Search the bot's username in Telegram and either send it a `/start` message in a private chat or add it to a group to start communicating with it.

 If you want the bot to see all messages in a group (and not just the commands directed to it specifically using `@BotUsername` or replies to the bot's messages), give the bot Admin privileges.
 If you want the bot to be able to send you alarm messages, you will need to give the `/start` command (this happens in private chats anyway but you should do it in the group too).
 This will return the following message:

 ```
 Hello.
 I will give you information about alarms that go off for the sensors.
 Your chat id is [chat_id]; please add this to the config file so I can send you messages.